 A black, silent shadow passed over them.
-Cadence didn’t need to turn her head to identify who stood beside her.
-The sudden change in atmosphere was all that it took for her to know.
+Cadence didn’t need to turn her head to identify who stood beside her—the sudden change in atmosphere was all that it took.
 It felt like a funeral.

 “Clean up goin’ good, Verga?”
 Cadence asked.
 “You’re as efficient and tidy as always.”
 She glanced at him.
 “Ever thought of startin’ your own business?”